AlvinZC4/Employee-Tracker/README.md

   ## How to Use This Application

-  use node to run the server.js file.
-The user will receive prompts that will allow them to view all departments, roles, and employees in the company, to create a new department, role, or employee, or to update an employee's information.
+  Use node to run the server.js file.
+The user will receive prompts that will allow them to view all departments, roles, and employees in the company; or to create a new department, role, or employee, or to update an employee's information.

   ![Employee Tracker in action](/Assets/images/Employee_Tracker.png)